JoshuaW03628/Mindless-Sheep-V2/arcade/pong.md

         getTokens();
     }, 500);
 }
-// adds 'score' tokens to the user's tokens attribute (called after the game is over) function addTokens(amt) {
+// adds 'amt' tokens to the user's tokens attribute (called after the game is over and only if user won) (In this case, amt = 25) function addTokens(amt) {
     const id = localStorage.getItem('currentUser');
     // update the user's token amount